-- Trade spot forex market with customisable leverage up to 500:1 when opening an account to use and platforms on mobile, tablet and web
+- Trade spot forex market with customisable leverage up to 500:1 and use our platforms on mobile, tablet and web.

 - Trade over 60 currency pairs in the world in the largest and most liquid market by opening a demo account today with ADSS